 Catalyze Private Investment to Improve Property Value and Promote Job Creation

-Why use the Redevelopment Authority’s Public Finance Practice?
+Why use The Port's Public Finance Practice?
 Development and company expansion projects can benefit greatly when an Ohio Port Authority is involved as a project partner.
 Port Authorities can borrow funds, purchase property, construct and own facilities and lease property efficiently and cost-effectively, and pass advantages along to the private developer or owner.
 Our participation provides assurance that financing mechanisms will achieve project goals, achieve favorable terms, and coordinate with all other components of the deal structure for best outcome.
 We are eligible to issue tax-exempt debt and offer flexibility within terms that are designed specifically to each deal.
 We can marshal additional state and local resources, including grants.

 The benefits of public finance include the access to and/or a lower cost of capital.
 The intersection between public finance products and private sector investment can yield a beneficial mix of lower interest rates, sales tax exemption savings, longer-term/fixed rate options, and potential reinvestment of capital dollars back into the project and community.